More problem bears this year, official says - BC Local News

-Over the course of June, more residents reported seeing bears roaming in the area, some of whom had little apparent fear of humans.
+Over the course of June, more Burns Lake residents reported seeing bears roaming in the area, some of whom had little apparent fear of humans.

 Following a bear encounter east of Burns Lake in late May, Glen Small, with the British Columbia Conservation Officer Service (BCCOS) said the number of bear complaints was normal for that time of year.